 “Huh.
 You've been into something though.
 I can tell.”

 Hassan did not reply.
 In spite of Hassan's reticence, Louis felt a rapport with the man.
-It was the Look of Blood, he knew.
+It was that look the man had, that look of being a soldier.
 There are certain things you go through in life, and no one can understand unless they've been there.
 When you were with someone like that you didn't need words, which was the whole point.
 You knew them, and they knew you.

 “Do I seem dead?”
 Louis said.